 Choosing the right bird foods does make a difference in the kinds of birds you attract—and how much you spend on your hobby.
 Some people ask, “Why pay more for seed from a specialty catalog or a specialty store when you can get the same thing cheaper at the grocery store?”
-Well, it’s not the same thing! —cheap bird seed is often full of sticks and other harvesting debris.
+Well, it’s not the same thing! — Cheap bird seed is often full of sticks and other harvesting debris.
 And it usually contains a lot of “filler” seeds that most birds won’t eat, such as milo, wheat, and millet.
-These seeds are fine in limited quantities, but you don’t want them to predominate in the mix because they only appeal to a few types of birds.
-Since you’re paying by the pound, it makes sense not to pay for sticks and seeds that most birds don’t like.
-Premium seed will actually give you more edible seed per pound, making it a much better value per dollar.
+These seeds are fine in limited quantities, but you don’t want them too dominant in the mix because they only appeal to a few types of birds.
+Since you’re paying by the pound, it makes sense not to pay for sticks and seeds most birds won’t eat.
+Premium seed gives you more edible seed per pound, making it a much better value per dollar.

 Pure, black oil sunflower seed wins the award for Best All Around bird seed and attracts the widest variety of birds.
 It’s economical and all seed eating birds love it — it’s rich in nutritious oils and the thin shells are easy for small birds to crack.
 It should be the foundation of any bird feeding plan.
-Sunflower hearts are a real favorite too.
+Sunflower hearts are a real favorite, too.
 They’ve had the hulls stripped off and are relished by birds because they’re so easy to eat.
-Gray striped sunflower seeds are larger than black-oil, and have a harder shell.
+Gray striped sunflower seeds are larger than black oil sunflower seed and have a harder shell.
 They’re fine for heavy-billed birds such as grosbeaks, jays, goldfinches and cardinals.

-Suet, either plain, flavored, or mixed with seeds is a food that attracts even more birds than just seed eaters.
+Suet — either plain, flavored or mixed with seeds — is a food that attracts even more birds than just seed eaters.
 If you can only feed one other food besides black oil seed, make it suet.
-Wrens, catbirds, bluebirds and mockingbirds are a few of the insect eaters that will come to a suet feeder, along with chickadees, woodpeckers, nuthatches and titmice to name a few.
+Wrens, catbirds, bluebirds and mockingbirds are a few of the insect eaters that come to a suet feeder, along with chickadees, woodpeckers, nuthatches and titmice, to name a few.

-Suet is a high fat food that provides birds with lots of energy for winter survival, spring nesting, and also helps them load up on the extra fat needed for migration.
-Suet is a year round food, not just for winter feeding!
+Suet is a high fat food that provides birds with lots of energy for winter survival, spring nesting and also helps them load up on the extra fat needed for migration.
+Suet is a year-round food, not just for winter feeding!
 Suet is technically beef fat, but any foods that supply fat in quantity can also be used, such as vegetable shortening and peanut butter.
 Suet cakes are a convenient way to offer suet, needing only an inexpensive suet basket to place them in — get one labeled No-Melt for hot climates.
-And sometimes grocery stores will sell beef fat for bird feeding.
+And sometimes grocery stores sell beef fat for bird feeding.
 It’s all good!

-Nyjer (thistle) seed draws finches.
-Goldfinches can’t resist it and indigo buntings like it too.
-Feed it alone, or mixed with other seeds to attract these birds.
+Nyjer seed, also known as thistle seed, draws finches.
+Goldfinches can’t resist it and Indigo Buntings like it, too.
+Feed it alone or mixed with other seeds to attract these birds.
 Nyjer is very small seed.
 If offered alone, be sure to purchase a feeder specially made for Nyjer, so it won’t fall out of the feeder ports.
-Feeding Nyjer, sunflower seeds and suet will have you attracting just about every backyard bird.
+Feeding Nyjer, sunflower seeds and suet can have you attracting just about every backyard bird.

 To give your birds variety, there are other foods you can offer as well.
 Safflower seed is a high oil seed and is enjoyed by cardinals, grosbeaks, finches, chickadees, titmice and nuthatches.
 One reason people feed safflower seed is that squirrels usually avoid it!

 Peanuts are a special treat for large birds.
 Jays and woodpeckers love them shelled and split or even with the shell on.
 Unfortunately, so do squirrels.
-If that’s going to be a problem, but you’d still like to offer peanuts, you can use peanut bits instead, mixed in with sunflower chips or other blends and put them in a caged, squirrel-resistant feeder.
+If that’s going to be a problem but you’d still like to offer peanuts, you can use peanut bits instead mixed in with sunflower chips or other seed blends and put them in a caged, squirrel-resistant feeder.

 There’s an endless variety of seeds you can feed your wild birds.
-Buy single varieties in bulk and mix them yourself, or buy blends already made for you.
+Buy single varieties in bulk and mix them yourself or buy blends already made for you.
 The important thing is to read the ingredients.
-The best blends will consist mostly of sunflower seeds or hearts, peanuts or tree nuts, Nyjer, and lesser amounts of the “filler” seeds mentioned earlier.
-It may seem more expensive initially, but in the long run you will attract a larger variety of birds and have less wasted seed.
+The best blends consist mostly of sunflower seeds or hearts, peanuts or tree nuts, Nyjer and lesser amounts of the “filler” seeds mentioned earlier.
+It may seem more expensive initially, but in the long run you can attract a larger variety of birds and have less wasted seed.